-In my experience–and I’ve been doing this work for more than a decade–absolutely everyone’s got something they fear, some place of limitation that they push up against.
+In more than ten years of doing this work, I’ve seen that absolutely everyone’s got something they fear, some place of limitation that they push up against.
 You don’t need to kick fear’s ass or get rid of fear or become “fearless.”

 In fact, you can’t get rid of fear.
 There is no “fearless.”
 Anyone who says differently, is selling a lie.

 Everyone has their doubts or fears, but not everyone is controlled by that doubt or fear.